EpicWebs/compass-test/README.md

 Deployment test, using Compass, SASS and Grunt.
 ==========

+#GETTING STARTED#
+This is just a test repository on setting Grunt for running tasks.

 ##REQUIREMENTS##
 - Install node.js on your machine
 - Install npm (node package manager) on your machine